Looking for a place to study, find a good book, learn a new skill, or just hang out? Take a look at all of the things teens can do at the library.

 Got your summer reading list from Maine East or Maine West?
 We order extra copies of summer reading books so there is always something to choose from on our summer reading shelves in The Commons.

-If you want to use a computer, but don’t want to go to the fourth floor (sometimes I don’t either) we have teen Macs just for you.
-Stop by the third floor information desk with your school ID and your library card and you will be able to check out a Macbook Pro for at least two hours.
+If you want to use a computer, but don’t want to go to the fourth floor we have laptops just for you.
+Stop by the third floor information desk with your school ID and your library card and you will be able to check out a laptop for at least two hours.
 You can’t take it home, but you can take it anywhere on the third floor.

-If you need to do some serious school work (and I know you do) check out the top databases for high school students who need to get things done.
+If you need to do some serious school work check out the top databases for high school students who need to get things done.

 Drop in and raise your grades at T@DPPL (Tutoring at Des Plaines Public LIbrary).
-Peer tutors are available in The Commons on Tuesdays between 6pm and 8pm.
+Peer tutors are available through Zoom on Tuesdays between 6pm and 8pm.

 If you still haven’t found what you’re looking for or have suggestions about how the library can make your life better, then look for me.
 I’m always happy to chat with my awesome teen patrons!